Registration requirements

 Applicant must possess any one of the following qualifications:

-A TCM graduation certificate of the 7-year part-time or 5-year full-time undergraduate course conducted by one of the following local TCM institutions:
+A TCM graduation certificate from one of the following local TCM institutions:

 A 5-year full-time bachelor's degree in TCM (conducted in Chinese) from one of the following TCM institutions from the People's Republic of China: